 - the dissertation proposal describes the current state-of-the-art in a particular research area and the particular research problem the student proposes to tackle

 - the written dissertation and oral defense document the original research

 Beyond research and course work, the student must gain appropriate experience, to the satisfaction of their graduate studies committee, in teaching, programming, and communicating technical ideas, both orally and in writing.
-The student must have at least two peer-reviewed publications prior to defending their dissertation.
+The student must have at least two peer-reviewed publications accepted prior to defending their dissertation.